MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 For example, with two bits in a classical computer, each bit can store 1 or 0, so together you can store four possible values – **00**, **01**, **10**, and **11** – but only one of those at a time.
 With two qubits in superposition, however, each qubit can be 1 or 0 or *both*, so you can represent the same four values simultaneously.
 With three qubits, you can represent eight values, with four qubits, you can represent 16 values, and so on.

-## Quantum Computers vs Quantum Simulators
+## Quantum computers vs quantum simulators

 A quantum computer is a machine that combines the power of classical and quantum computing.
 The current quantum computers correspond to and hybrid model: a classical computer that controls a quantum processor.